alexhkurz/algorithm-analysis-2023/resources/model-checking/LTL.md

 ./pan -a
 ```

-The counter-example in `all.pml.trail` can be inspected with `spin -t all.pml`.
+The counter-example in `allp.pml.trail` can be inspected with `spin -t allp.pml`.
 In the example above it looks like

 ```
   <<<<<START OF CYCLE>>>>>